SUPLA/supla-device/extras/examples/linux/debug_socket/README.md

 Relay modes are: `0` not set, `1` on once, `2` off once, `3` forced on, `4`
 forced off, `5` automatic, `6` switch to weekly schedule, and `7` switch to manual.
 For a synthesized server value, modes `1` and `3` carry the ON state, while modes `2` and `4` carry the OFF state.
-Such commands remain subject to an active weekly schedule; switch to manual first if the current forced program blocks the requested transition.
+Selecting forced on/off exits an active weekly schedule and blocks ordinary relay commands and actions that try to control the relay.
+Select either forced mode, automatic, weekly schedule, or manual mode to leave or replace the current forced state.

 Switch Action Trigger channel 1 to weekly schedule, manual, locked, or unlocked: